finbourne/lusid-sdk-python/sdk/docs/TransactionPortfoliosApi.md

 scope = 'scope_example' # str | The scope of the transaction portfolio.
 code = 'code_example' # str | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio. parameters = lusid.TransactionQueryParameters() # TransactionQueryParameters | The query parameters which control how the output transactions are built. as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to build the transactions.
-Defaults to the current              datetime if not specified. (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the \"Instrument\" or \"Trade\" domain to decorate onto              the transactions.
+Defaults to return the latest              version of each transaction if not specified. (optional) property_keys = ['property_keys_example'] # list[str] | A list of property keys from the \"Instrument\" or \"Trade\" domain to decorate onto              the transactions.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or              \"Trade/strategy/quantsignal\". (optional) filter = 'filter_example' # str | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional)